 Over 2 million Americans live with an opioid use disorder, and around 130 die from an opioid overdose every day.
-At Nexus of Hope Psychiatry & Mental Health Wellness in Edina, Minnesota, Adejoke Adedeji, APRN, offers a Suboxone® clinic to help you recover from an opioid addiction.
+At Nexus of Hope Psychiatry & Mental Health Wellness in Lakeville, Minnesota, Adejoke Adedeji, APRN, offers a Suboxone® clinic to help you recover from an opioid addiction.
 If you’re abusing opioids or living with addiction, call Nexus of Hope or schedule a consultation online today to get the help you need.

 Suboxone is a medication that’s used to treat opioid addiction.
 It includes buprenorphine and naloxone, which work together to reduce your cravings and reverse the effects of opioid drugs, preventing withdrawal symptoms.
 Nexus of Hope Psychiatry & Mental Health Wellness incorporates Suboxone treatment into personalized treatment plans for addiction.